neondatabase/neon/docs/rfcs/029-getpage-rate-limiting.md

 This RFC proposes basic rate-limiting GetPage@LSN requests inside Pageserver and the interactions with its client, i.e., the neon_smgr component in Compute.

+The result of implementing & executing this RFC will be a fleet-wide upper limit for **"the highest GetPage/second that Pageserver can support for a single tenant"**.

 ## Background

 ### GetPage@LSN Request Flow